|

 see when comparing brown to orange).

-Do not untwist the twisted pairs: The entire purpose of 'twisted pair'
+Do NOT untwist the twisted pairs: The entire purpose of 'twisted pair'

 is so that there is greatly reduced EMI interference (like crosstalk, etc)